 In 2016 and 2017, Tom and his wife Stacie spent 500 days traveling North America in a motorhome driving 40,000 miles and visiting 37 states and 9 provinces.
 It was a road trip of a lifetime and affirmed their love for America and its beautiful national and state parks.
 Tom is active with the Florida Park Service Ranger Association and serves as their Executive Director.
 He is currently the owner of TomStar Services that provides information technology and business services, association and event management services to individuals, small businesses, and non-profit associations.

-Jim has been the FOFC Vice President since 2016.
+Jim has been an FOFC board member since 2016, and served as Vice President from 2016-2019.
 McCannell is responsible for making and recording monetary collections from the various park donation boxes and depositing the funds into the FOFC bank account.
 He also volunteers as a member of Fort Clinch State Park’s Tuesday carpentry crew, helping to repair and restore various components of the Fort Clinch history programs.